ponylang/pony-tutorial/docs/c-ffi/calling-c.md

 Pony classes and structs correspond directly to pointers to the class or struct in C.

 For C pointers to simple types, such as U64, the Pony `Pointer[]` polymorphic type should be used, with a `tag` reference capability.
-To represent `void*` arguments, you should the `Pointer[None] tag` type, which will allow you to pass a pointer to any type, including other pointers.
+To represent `void*` arguments, you should use the `Pointer[None] tag` type, which will allow you to pass a pointer to any type, including other pointers.
 This is needed to write declarations for certain POSIX functions, such as `memcpy`:

 ```pony
 // The C type is void* memcpy(void *restrict dst, const void *restrict src, size_t n);